nationalparkservice/QC-tips-and-tricks/2_exploring_the_dataset/2_exploring_the_dataset.md

 # 2_1_one_big_set_many_small_sets

 A universal tactic for any kind of problem solving is to reduce "one big problem" into many small problems.
 In data management, the common tool for data reduction is the select() command.
-Select allows you to pull together meaningful columns of data.
-Begin by looking at all the columns and then pick individual columns to form a meaningful group.
+Select() allows you to pull together meaningful columns of data.
+Begin by looking at all the columns and then pick individual columns that form a meaningful group.
 For example, we can look at all the columns of electric car data, then choose those columns which describe the make, model and year of the vehicle.
 This meaningful group can then be displayed along side less obvious columns.

 In R, use the following code,